According to the latest HM Land Registry data, residential property prices increased by an average of 0.9% in August.

 “August’s slowdown in house price growth will have been a slight relief for first-time buyers,” said Simon McCulloch, Chief Commercial & Growth Officer at Smoove, though he said this is not indicative of the full picture as of now:

-“Fast forward to today and the recent political instability, alongside market volatility and high interest rates, means first-time buyer affordability is even more squeezed.
 It will be interesting to see if there is a further dip in next month’s figures.
 The stamp duty tax cut being maintained though should help provide some reassurance and encourage those who are still able to move to do so.
 A shortage of housing market stock will also continue to underpin house prices.”